Total Eclipse (film): Plot

-The older Paul Verlaine meets Arthur Rimbaud's sister, Isabelle, in a café in Paris.
-Isabelle and her mother want Verlaine to hand over any copies he may still have of Rimbaud's poems so that they can burn them; they fear the lewdness of his writings.
-Verlaine reflects on the wild relationship he formed with Rimbaud, beginning when the teenaged Rimbaud had sent his poetry to Verlaine from his home in the provinces in 1871.
-Verlaine, instantly fascinated, impulsively invites him to his rich father-in-law's home in Paris, where he lives with his young, pregnant wife.
-The wild, eccentric Rimbaud displays no sense of manners or decency whatsoever, scandalising Verlaine's pretentious, bourgeois in-laws.
+The older Paul Verlaine meets Arthur Rimbaud's sister Isabelle in a café in Paris.
+Isabelle and her mother want Verlaine to hand over any copies he may still have of Rimbaud's poems so that they can burn them.
+Verlaine reflects on the relationship he formed with Rimbaud, beginning when the teenaged Rimbaud had sent his poetry to Verlaine from his home in the provinces in 1871.
+Verlaine impulsively invited him to his rich father-in-law's home in Paris, where he lives with his young, pregnant wife.
+Rimbaud displays no sense of manners or decency, scandalising Verlaine's pretentious, bourgeois in-laws.

-The 27-year-old Verlaine is seduced by the 16-year-old Rimbaud's physical body as well as by the unique originality of his mind.
-The staid respectability of married, heterosexual life and easy, middle class surroundings had been stifling Verlaine's admittedly sybaritic literary talent.
-His taking up with Rimbaud is as much a rebellion and a liberation as it is a giving in to self-indulgence and masochism.
+The 27-year-old Verlaine is seduced by the 16-year-old Rimbaud's physical body as well as by the originality of his mind.
+The staid respectability of married life and easy, middle-class surroundings had been stifling Verlaine's admittedly sybaritic literary talent.
 Rimbaud acts as sadistically to Verlaine as does Verlaine to his young wife, whom he eventually deserts.
-A violent, itinerant relationship ensues between the two poets, the sad climax of which arrives in Brussels when a drunken and enraged Verlaine shoots and wounds Rimbaud and is sentenced a fine and two years in prison for sodomy and grievous bodily harm.
+A violent, itinerant relationship ensues between the two poets, the climax of which arrives in Brussels when a drunken and enraged Verlaine shoots Rimbaud and is sentenced to a fine and two years in prison for sodomy and grievous bodily harm.

-In prison, Verlaine converts to Christianity, to his erstwhile lover's disgust.
+In prison, Verlaine converts to Christianity, to his former lover's disgust.
 Upon release he meets Rimbaud in Germany, vainly and mistakenly seeking to revive the relationship.
 The two men part, never to meet again.
 Bitterly renouncing literature in any form, Rimbaud travels the world alone, finally settling in Abyssinia (modern day Ethiopia) to run a "trading post".
-There he has a mistress and possibly a young boy-lover.
+There he has a mistress.
 A tumour in his right knee forces him back to France where his leg is amputated.
 Nevertheless, the cancer spreads and he dies at the age of 37.
 When he dies, the image of one of his most famous poems, Le Dormeur du val, appears.

 During her conversation with Verlaine, Isabelle Rimbaud asserts that her brother had accepted confession from a priest right before he died, showing Christian penitence, which is why only the censored versions of his poetry should survive.
 Verlaine pretends to agree but tears up her card after she leaves.
-Later, Verlaine, drinking absinthe (to which he has become addicted), sees a vision of the sixteen-year-old Rimbaud, returned from some transcendent realm to express the love and respect Verlaine has thus posthumously earned.
+Later, Verlaine, drinking absinthe (to which he has become addicted), sees a vision of the sixteen-year-old Rimbaud.
 The film ends with the young Rimbaud walking alone on a mountain range, Verlaine proclaiming that they were both happy together, and Rimbaud claiming to have finally found eternity.